jarad/jarad.github.com/courses/stat401A/homework/eggs/index.md

 |----------|--|----|----|

 Using the summary statistics and the correlation between weight (mg) and number of eggs which is estimated to be 0.45.
-Calculate the following quantities:
+Treating eggs as the response and weight as the explanatory variable, calculate the following quantities:

 - Intercept (\\(\beta_0\\))
 - Slope (\\(\beta_1\\))